BIGBENBRAWLER/Norrel_BlueStampPortfolio/index.md

 <!---**Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**-->
 <iframe width="560" height="315" src="https://www.youtube.com/embed/nfM3Oaaae1E" title="Norrel A. Starter Project" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 My starter project was the calculator.
+I chose this project as I thought it was a great way to practice soldering and assembly while also being useful.
 The first challenge I encountered was a lack of instructions, but the build was otherwise straightforward.
-I also damaged the STC chip during construction, so I had to repair it through soldering.
+I also damaged the STC chip during construction, so I had to repair it through soldering a small piece of wire to it.
 Moving forward, I will use the knowledge and experience in soldering I gained from this project to streamline the making of my main project.

 <!--- # Schematics